Search This Blog

 On a good day, I'd ring up maybe three customers and stock some shelves.
 Most days, however, I just spent my time running out the clock.
 I'd spend my shift walking up and down the aisles, running the vacuum, trying to memorize the number of steps up and down each row, counting the ceiling tiles...
 I was bored.
 A lot of it was spent singing along with the only music the manager allowed us to play (Frank Sinatra) and thinking about working out.

-I had gotten into the best shape of my life at school the previous year, and I had worked my way up to running 5 to 7 miles per day and lifting weights like a fiend.
+I had gotten into the best shape of my life at school the previous year, working my way up to running 5 to 7 miles per day and lifting weights like a fiend.
 I wanted to be in the best shape of my life during my final semester at college, and what would likely (and did) wind up being my last season playing organized ice hockey.

 That summer, most of my copious amounts of free time at home involved drinking 2 gallons of water, eating grilled chicken, running, lifting weights, and sleeping.